Sketch Animation: State-of-the-art Report

 \subsection{Sketch representations}

-Sketch representation is critical in interpreting and generating visual content or animation through minimal inferences.
-Different sketch representations capture different aspects of visual information, offering diverse advantages and posing distinct challenges.
-The key representations of the sketches are vector and raster. \\
+Sketch representation is critical for interpreting and generating visual content or animation with minimal inference.
+Different sketch representations capture different aspects of visual information, offering various advantages and posing distinct challenges.
+The key representations of the sketches are vector and raster.

-\paragraph*{Vector sketches} Vector sketches represent drawings as parameterized stroke sequences, such as Bézier curves~\cite{gal2023breathing} (see Figure~\ref{fig:sketch_rep}(b)), polylines~\cite{li2020sketch}, or splines~\cite{banks1990real, kang2005interactive}.
-Unlike pixel-based sketches, vector sketches store drawing primitives in a resolution-independent format.
+\paragraph{Vector sketches} Vector sketches represent drawings as parameterized stroke sequences, such as polylines~\cite{li2020sketch}, B\'ezier curves~\cite{gal2024breathing} (see Fig.~\ref{fig:sketch_rep}(b)), or splines~\cite{banks1990real, kang2005interactive}.
+Unlike raster sketches, vector sketches store drawing primitives in a resolution-independent format.
 The advantage of resolution independence is that it allows easy scaling and transformation without losing sketch quality.
 It is more suitable for modeling and editing fine-grained stroke properties and for neural network-based generation.
 The major challenge with vector sketches is that they are complex and cannot be generated accurately, especially from raster sketches.
 Handling artistic or highly abstract sketches where stroke order and structure vary widely is difficult.
 Vector sketches represent objects and scenes through continuous or discrete strokes.
 It is a simple, intuitive, and compact representation, suitable for many applications like retrieval, recognition, and generation.
 It is effective at capturing essential structural and shape information.
 Vector drawings can be ambiguous due to lack of texture and fine details, making it challenging to distinguish between visually similar classes based on their outlines.
 In similar lines, temporal sketches make an add-on in vector sketches by incorporating the temporal sequence of strokes, which is how a drawing evolves.
 Each stroke has associated timestamps or sequential order, containing the artist's process.
 The advantage of temporal sketches is that they capture rich, dynamic information about the drawing process.
 It enables models to learn what was drawn and how it was drawn.
-The drawback is that temporal information can be noisy and requires large-scale, temporally annotated datasets. \\
+The drawback is that temporal information can be noisy and requires large-scale, temporally annotated datasets.